lfknudsen/LexGo/README.md

 # LexGo

-Simple lexer generator (and lexer) written in Go.
+Simple lexer and lexer generator written in Go.

 It takes two things as input: a **ruleset** and a **code file**.
 It produces a binary file as output.